 Let’s discuss Vitamin D as an anti-ageing agent

-There is no doubt that Vitamin D, actually a hormone not a vitamin, is an essential, indispensable part of what gives us a healthy, long-lived, younger acting and therefore beautiful skin.
-We need this on our skin to keep our skin healthy, smooth and soft and we get it by allowing the sun to touch our skin and therefore allowing UV’s to penetrate.
+There is no doubt that Vitamin D, actually a hormone not a vitamin, is an essential, indispensable part of what gives us healthy skin.
+It is necessary in fact, to keep our skin healthy, smooth and soft.
+We get it by allowing the sun to touch our skin and therefore allowing UV’s to penetrate.
 It is this sunlight which creates the Vitamin D so essential to our skin’s and our body’s well-being.

 How does sunlight make Vitamin D

 The active form of Vitamin D is Calcitrol, which is created in the top layer of the skin – the epidermis.
-When sunlight hits the skin, or more correctly UVB, a set of biochemical reactions begin which evolves sunlight into Vitamin D and then into the hormone Calcitrol.
+It starts when sunlight hits the skin, or more correctly UVB.
+Then a set of biochemical reactions begin which evolves sunlight into Vitamin D. This then turns into the hormone Calcitrol.
 Calcitrol is one of the most powerful hormones in the body.
-It can activate over 2000 genes (around 10% of the total), influencing their “expression” and therefore turning off and on various functions for each cell.
+It can activate over 2000 genes (around 10% of the total).
+Influencing their “expression” and therefore turning off and on various functions for each cell.
 They are directly involved with cell growth, metabolism, differentiation and optimising cell immune function.
 So, you can see we absolutely need it!

-It is important to note that our skin’s are designed to be exposed to some sunlight, otherwise why would the mechanism of Vitamin D creation be placed there and need sunlight to facilitate its production.
+It is important to note that our skin is designed to be exposed to some sunlight.
+Otherwise why would the mechanism of Vitamin D creation be placed there and need sunlight to facilitate its production.

-Every one’s skin is different and we need to be aware of how much sunlight our individual body can defend against before it begins to turn pink.
+Everyone is different of course.
+It’s important to be aware of how much sunlight our individual body can defend against before turning pink.
 We have our melanocytes and melanin to protect our cells and, depending on how many of these we have we tan or turn pink, and hopefully not red.

 At the mildly pink stage stage we should have our Vitamin D for the day!